 - Unplug your electronics to avoid a surge when your power does return.
-But leave one light on so you know when it’s back.
+Leave one light on so you know when it’s back.

-- Set your thermostat a bit higher so that your air conditioner doesn’t overwork and freeze up trying to cool your entire home right away when the power returns.
+- Set your thermostat a bit higher so that your air conditioner doesn’t freeze up trying to cool your entire home right away when the power returns.

 - Do not use a gas stove to heat your home.